sergiofasilva/object-state-history/README.md

 # ObjectStateHistory

+&nbsp;

+## ObjectStateHistory - A tool for state management

 The ObjectStateHistory is a JavaScript implementation that allows you to keep track of changes in an object over time, creating a history of the modifications.

+Maintaining the state of an application in a large software project can be challenging.
+One advantage of using ObjectStateHistory is that it maintains a history of all the changes to the object's state.
+This feature is essential when you have lots of data changes to monitor, and you do not want to spend too much time debugging.

 &nbsp;